reimagined/resolve/docs/debugging.md

 ---
 id: debugging
 title: Debugging
+description: This document describes how to debug the reSolve framework and reSolve-based applications.
 ---

-Resolve uses the [@resolve-js/debug-levels](https://www.npmjs.com/package/@resolve-js/debug-levels) package to log debug information.
+ReSolve uses the [@resolve-js/debug-levels](https://www.npmjs.com/package/@resolve-js/debug-levels) package to log debug information.
 This package extends the [debug](https://www.npmjs.com/package/debug) library's functionality with the following logging levels:

 | Level   | Description                                            |
 | ------- | ------------------------------------------------------ |